Problem drug use will never be tackled effectively unless efforts are made to overcome poverty, according to the Scottish Drugs Forum (SDF).

 |Subjects:||VA Geographic area > Europe > United Kingdom > Scotland|

-M Social sciences, economics, law and crime > Social condition > Poverty
+MA-ML Social science, culture and community > Social condition > Poverty

-A AOD use, abuse, and dependence > Prevalence of AOD use
+A Drugs and alcohol use, abuse, and dependence > Prevalence of drugs and alcohol use

 Repository Staff Only: item control page